CloudBindle/bindle/README.md

 ## Controlling the VM

-Once the vagrant_cluster_launch.pl script finishes running you will have one or more VM instances running on a given cloud or local VM environment.
+Once the launch_cluster.pl script finishes running you will have one or more VM instances running on a given cloud or local VM environment.
 Unfortunately, Bindle does not provide the full range of VM lifecycle management e.g. suspend, shutdown, ssh connection automation, etc.  Vagrant